-You can use the controls to change the background color, change the link color, change the text color in WordPress, and more.
+You can use the controls to change the link color, background color, and change the text color in WordPress, and more.

 To customize the header section, click on ‘Header’ in the left-hand menu.
 To start, you can switch between the visual and text header styles.

-If you’re using the ‘Visual’ style, then you can also use the controls to change the size of the header text and its color, hide the cover photo, show your bio, and more.
+If you are using the ‘Visual’ style, then you can also use the controls to change the header size, hide the cover photo, change the background color, and more.

-If you’re using a ‘Text’ style, then you can customize the text that’s shown in the header.
+If you are using a ‘Text’ style, then you can customize the text that’s shown in the header.

-You can also change the text size, color, and more.
+You can also change the font size, color, and more.

 If you want to create a more simple event calendar, then you can always remove the header by clicking to turn off the ‘Enable’ toggle.

-Once you’ve done that, you can change how the individual events look inside your calendar by selecting ‘Post Style’ from the left-hand menu.
+Once you have done that, you can change how the individual events look inside your calendar by selecting ‘Post Style’ from the left-hand menu.